- FERPA is a federal law, also known as the Buckley Amendment, which protects the privacy of student education records.

 Rights to access a student’s educational records transfer to the student upon reaching 18 years of age or attending any school beyond the secondary level.
 The law allows, but does not require, parental access if a student is claimed as a dependent for federal income tax purposes, as defined/described in the IRS Code.

 - Access is granted to both the parent who claims the student as well as the parent who is not claiming the student.

 - Each time information is requested, the parent must complete the Parental Affidavit of Dependency and Request for Academic Information form or present a copy of the current federal income taxes filed which show the student was claimed as a dependent.

-For more information, please contact the Records Office.
+For questions regarding FERPA and RCC’s procedure, please contact the Records Office.